Sylvia Plath: Themes and legacy

 Sylvia Plath's early poems exhibit what became her typical imagery, using personal and nature-based depictions featuring, for example, the moon, blood, hospitals, fetuses, and skulls.
 They were mostly imitation exercises of poets she admired such as Dylan Thomas, W. B. Yeats and Marianne Moore.
-Late in 1959, when she and Hughes were at the Yaddo writers' colony in New York State, she wrote the seven-part "Poem for a Birthday", echoing Theodore Roethke's Lost Son sequence, though its theme is her own traumatic breakdown and suicide attempt at 20.
+Late in 1959, when she and Hughes were at the Yaddo writers' colony in New York State, she wrote the seven-part "Poem for a Birthday", echoing Theodore Roethke's Lost Son sequence, though its theme is her own traumatic breakdown and suicide attempt at 21.
 After 1960 her work moved into a more surreal landscape darkened by a sense of imprisonment and looming death, overshadowed by her father.
-The Colossus is shot through with themes of death, redemption and resurrection.
+The Colossus is filled with themes of death, redemption and resurrection.
 After Hughes left, Plath produced, in less than two months, the 40 poems of rage, despair, love, and vengeance on which her reputation mostly rests.

-Plath's landscape poetry, which she wrote throughout her life, has been described as "a rich and important area of her work that is often overlooked ... some of the best of which was written about the Yorkshire moors".
-Her September 1961 poem "Wuthering Heights" takes its title from the Emily Brontë novel, but its content and style is Plath's own particular vision of the Pennine landscape.
+Plath's landscape poetry, which she wrote throughout her life, has been described as "a rich and important area of her work that is often overlooked...some of the best of which was written about the Yorkshire moors".
+Her September 1961 poem "Wuthering Heights" takes its title from the novel by Emily Brontë, but its content and style is Plath's own particular vision of the Pennine landscape.

-It was Plath's publication of Ariel in 1965 that precipitated her rise to fame.
-As soon as it was published, critics began to see the collection as the charting of Plath's increasing desperation or death wish.
-Her dramatic death became her most famous aspect, and remains so.
-Time and Life both reviewed the slim volume of Ariel in the wake of her death.
-The critic at Time said: "Within a week of her death, intellectual London was hunched over copies of a strange and terrible poem she had written during her last sick slide toward suicide.
-'Daddy' was its title; its subject was her morbid love-hatred of her father; its style was as brutal as a truncheon.
-What is more, 'Daddy' was merely the first jet of flame from a literary dragon who in the last months of her life breathed a burning river of bile across the literary landscape. ...
-In her most ferocious poems, 'Daddy' and 'Lady Lazarus', fear, hate, love, death and the poet's own identity become fused at black heat with the figure of her father, and through him, with the guilt of the German exterminators and the suffering of their Jewish victims.
-They are poems, as Robert Lowell says in his preface to Ariel, that 'play Russian roulette with six cartridges in the cylinder'."